xt10101/SG-Notes/Week2_AWS_Notes copy.md

 >>The idea of decentralizing computer resources/services.
 By delivering it over the internet, Instead of runnning computers or services locally,  a cloud provider  is used to store and process the software and access the output over the internet. the compnay does not need own or maintain physical servers or data centers instead they are rented.
 ----
 >**How do we know if something is in the Cloud (on-prem vs the cloud)**
->>If the company runs and maintains physical computer resources on premise then its on prem, if the company accesses their computer resoureses over the internet (accesses compute resources remotely) or rents them from a provider then its the cloud.
+>>If the company runs and maintains physical computer resources on premise then its on prem, if the company accesses their computer resoureses or services over the internet (accesses compute resources remotely) or rents them from a provider then its the cloud.
 ---
 >**What are some popular cloud computing services and how are they used?**
 >>**Elastic Compute Cloud (EC2):**  EC2 allows for the creation of VMs.
 These VMs can be extensively customized with different processors, storage, networking and operating systems.
 This allows them to be optimized for their specific task without overspending on any resources.
 EC2 instances can also be deployed automatically using scripts.
 This can make it very convenient if an organisation needs to launch a lot of VMs.
 Auto Scaling add or remove intances, Failover in different local zones